Privacy and Credit Reporting Policy

 - credit references and other information relevant to credit worthiness including information about a customer’s credit liabilities, repayments and defaults;

-- other transactional information.
+- financial information; employment information; other transactional information.

 We may also collect information from online users including your server address, your top level domain name, the date and time of your visit to the site, the pages you accessed, the previous site you have visited, the type of browser you use and a record of your last login.